process-analytics/bpmn-visualization-js/docs/contributors/ide-configuration.md

 Visual Studio Code is now configured correctly to use ESLint on typescript files.

-_Note: make sure that ESLint is installed and [configured correctly to work with typescript](https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/README.md) on your machine._
+**Note**: make sure that ESLint is installed and [configured correctly to work with typescript](https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/README.md) on your machine.

 ### Jest